 W. Michael Hooten, MD

-- Become aware of current status of chronic pain patient violence research.
+- Assess the current status of chronic pain patient violence research.

-- Become aware of some violence prevention techniques which can be applied to the chronic pain patient-pain clinician interaction.
+- Describe some violence prevention techniques which can be applied to the chronic pain patient-pain clinician interaction.

 - Just the Facts, Ma’am: A Broad Overview of Evidence-Based Pain Psychology Treatments (311)